-Colombia’s largest insurgent group collides with human nature in docu “Guerrilla Girl,” about a young woman who enthusiastically joins a revolutionary group.
-This calm, probing look behind the scenes of a hot-button Latin American issue will have instant appeal for fests, selected arthouse dates and tube and ancillary action.
+Colombia’s largest insurgent group collides with human nature in classically constructed, eye-opening docu “Guerrilla Girl,” about a young woman who enthusiastically joins a revolutionary group without knowing what the lifestyle holds in store.
+Among the strongest of the new nonfiction pics unveiled at SilverDocs, this calm, probing look behind the scenes of a hot-button Latin American issue will have instant appeal for fests, selected arthouse dates and tube and ancillary action.